kreincke/proScientia.ltx/README.md

    * `cd tools && make search.pdf`
    * Do your library research work as you planned it in *tools/search.tex*
    * Incorporate the bibliographic data into *bib/lit.main.bib* by using *jabref* or any other text editor
-   * In case you evaluate a web document download the pdf files under *proofs/BIBTEXKEY.pdf*
+   * In case you evaluate a web (html) document download the document (site, pages) as pdf file(s) and store them under *references/BIBTEXKEY.pdf*
    * copy `extracts/extract.md` to `extract/BIBTEXKEY.md`
-   * read and excerpt the secondary literature in the respective file
+   * read and excerpt/extract the secondary literature in the respective file
 3. Do your writing work
    * edit / update your frame tex file *proScientia.tex*
    * create your snippets by copying *snippets/inc.snippet.tex* to *snippets/inc.YOURCHOICE.tex* and edit the files